 Ragwort Flea Beetles are a little larger than dog fleas.
 They jump when disturbed and so are hard to detect.

 The adults feed on the Ragwort rosettes in summer but do negligible damage.
-It is the lava that feed inside the stems and root system of the plant over winter that do the damage.
+It is the larvae that feed inside the stems and root system of the plant over winter that do the damage.

 Although the beetle continues to play a major role in reducing the density and vigour of ragwort in many locations, it must be emphasised that control does not mean eradication.
 Furthermore, conditions vary from site to site, which may either prevent establishment of beetles, or affect the extent and rate of control.
 Factors responsible for reduced efficacy of the beetle include frequent pasture flooding in winter causing high larval mortality through drowning.
 Heavy stocking with cattle is also thought to have an adverse effect on the beetle by trampling larvae feeding externally on the roots and crowns.